KuzuKap/UrbanGlass_Canvas/README.md

 // 3.
 Optional and never required, but if you want to tip me for whatever reason: https://ko-fi.com/kuzukap

 // 4.
-Thank you and have fun!
+Enjoy and have fun!
+(This step is required BTW)